Patchwork fever: a new world opens up to us!

 - And the colors, are they important?

-- Is it a fading art or rather trendy through upcycling?
+- Is it an aging art or rather trendy through upcycling?

-So many questions came to mind when I started learning... and just as many preconceived ideas that had to be deconstructed!
-Sometimes I had to form my own opinion when I couldn't find a satisfactory answer in the many reference books I consulted!
+So many questions came to mind when I started learning... and so many preconceived notions had to be deconstructed!
+Sometimes I had to form my own opinion when I couldn’t find a satisfying answer in the many reference books I consulted!
 My mom even lent me her courses and books.
 I had plenty to keep me busy in the evenings!

 I also immersed myself in the specific vocabulary of patchwork: top, block, quilt,...

-On the other hand, I also wanted to refresh certain concepts and offer patchwork teaching that takes into account our modern constraints but also the technological possibilities we have today.
+Moreover, I wanted to refresh certain concepts and offer patchwork teaching that takes into account our modern constraints but also the technological possibilities we have today.

-The idea was to keep the very essence of patchwork (guarantee its authenticity and traditions) while benefiting from modern materials and the execution conveniences of the 21st century.
+The idea was to keep the very essence of patchwork (guaranteeing its authenticity and traditions) while benefiting from modern tools and the ease of execution of the 21st century.

 2. The first practical trials

-After a few trials, I had understood the main principles and basic rules to be precise, and above all to avoid injury: safety rule first!
+After a few tries, I understood the main principles and basic rules to be precise, and above all, not to hurt myself: safety first!

-Then, I started the first trials and I recommend small projects.
-Starting with a two-person quilt is rarely a good idea even if it is tempting 😂.
+Then, I started the first trials, and I recommend small projects.
+Starting with a double bed quilt is rarely a good idea, even if it’s tempting 😂.

-First of all because you have to tame:
+First because you need to get used to:

 - cutting